noahliketheark/MT12-Lua-4ws-dig/README.md

 ## Scripts to be added:

 3 Speed Crawler with Lockable Diffs.
 Visually represents the state of a two speed transmission and whether diffs are open or locked.
 Shows Battery, RSSI and Timer.

 3 Speed Crawler with Lockable Diffs.
 Visually represents the state of a two speed transmission and whether diffs are open or locked.
-Shows Battery, Drive Mode and Timerr.
+Shows Battery, Drive Mode and Timer.

 MOA Crawler with front and rear dig.
 Visually represents the state of front and rear dig, as well as % overdrive for front wheels.